Cylin Busby: Early life

 Born the youngest of three children (she has two older brothers, Eric Busby and Shawn Busby), Cylin grew up in Falmouth on Cape Cod, Massachusetts.
 In 1979, her police officer father, John Busby, was seriously injured in a shooting.
 During the resulting investigation, the family was relocated and lived in hiding for five years.
 Cylin and John co-wrote a memoir about the experience which went on to become a best seller, placing at #3 on the nonfiction lists for The Wall Street Journal and Publishers Weekly.
 The book also earned #1 best seller placement on Amazon's nonfiction list.
 Their memoir was featured in 2009 on the CBS television program 48 Hours in an episode titled Live to Tell: The Year We Disappeared and was optioned for a motion picture in 2014.

 Education and career

 Cylin graduated from Hampshire College (B.A.).
 Her publishing career began at Random House.
 She would later work at HarperCollins and Simon & Schuster as a children's book editor.
 In 2000, she relocated to Los Angeles where she began working as the Senior Editor of Teen Magazine.
 She has written more than 20 books for young readers and is published in 15 countries.

 Personal

 Cylin lives in Los Angeles with her family.
 Her latest novel is the YA thriller, The Stranger Game.
 HarperCollins announced the publication of her next picture book, The White House Cat, for January 2022.

+In 2022, Cylin had an unexpected encounter with P-22, a famous mountain lion from Griffith Park in Los Angeles, who showed up on her front porch.